 A Day in Dwarka

-This story is dedicated to Dwarka, the place where one feels finiteness of the human form and ceases to worry about this.
-It is the story of movement, repetition, circulation, infinity, vision and observation, fragmentation, absence of a beginning and an end.
-One more example that all things must pass.
+This story is dedicated to Dwarka — a place where one becomes aware of the finiteness of the human form and gradually stops worrying about it.
+It is a story of movement, repetition, circulation, infinity, vision and observation; of fragmentation, and of the absence of both beginning and end.
+One more reminder that all things must pass.

-This is a reflection on how we see and how we photograph, what we include into the frame and how many variations of reality and framing there are.
-In framing reality, there are infinite options, but even our photographs may occasionally be reframed and become a subject for various interpretations.
-I photographed Dwarka on a 6x6 camera and worked with high resolution scans that I eventually cropped for guiding the eye to different subjects.
-This is the nature of our seeing.
+This project reflects on how we see and how we photograph: what we choose to include in the frame, and how many variations of reality and framing exist.
+In photographing reality, there are infinite possibilities, and even photographs themselves can be reframed and reinterpreted.
+I photographed Dwarka with a 6×6 camera and worked with high-resolution scans that I later cropped, guiding the eye toward different subjects.
+This, too, is part of how we see.

 This series is also available as an artist book